eclipse-velocitas/velocitas-docs/content/en/docs/concepts/development_model/vehicle_app_sdk/_index.md

 {{< /tab >}}
 {{< /tabpane >}}

-Under the hood, the vehicle app creates a grpc endpoint on port `50008`, which is exposed to the dapr middleware.
+Under the hood, the _Vehicle App_ creates a gRPC endpoint on port `50008`, which is exposed to the dapr middleware.
 The dapr middleware will then subscribe to the MQTT broker and forward the messages to the vehicle app.

 To change the app port, set it in the `main()` method of the app: